a-drop-in-the-ocean456/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

 # GraphDetection
 Graph Pyramid Network for Object Detection \
+Download graph-mmdet.zip \
-Download graph-mmdet.zip, then you can run: sh train.sh
+then you can run: sh train.sh